 To activate this supernatural gift from the Holy Spirit, Believers must be willing to put in the effort and align themselves with their identity and inheritance.
 In other words, you cannot be walking in agreement with the flesh and expect the Spirit to release the gift of faith in your life.

 Take a personal inventory and ask, “Am I surrendered to my identity in Christ and God’s purpose for my life?”

-This question is not intended to judge.
-The intent is to expose any roadblocks that may be standing in the way of your gift of faith’s manifestation.
+The intent of this question is to expose any roadblocks that may be standing in the way of your gift of faith’s manifestation.
 Remember, instruction is a friend.
 When we expose the obstacles, it makes way for the instruction to be released.
-Consider how to move forward and ACT—apply, change, and transform.
+Consider how to move forward and A.C.T.—apply, change, and transform.

 - A- Apply: Apply the truths that are being revealed to you.
 Faithfully seek the guidance of the Holy Spirit and discern His wisdom through time spent in His presence.
 Spend some time in repentant prayer, asking for a revelation of anything that feels unresolved.

 - C- Change: Make the necessary changes in your life for your spiritual gift to manifest.
 Ask God to reveal what, if anything, is standing in the way of your gift manifesting, and be obedient to His instruction.